singhsunnyqc/GenAI-Financial-QA-Bot-With-RAG-Architecture/README.md

-## Video Demo with Outout Guardrail
+## Video Demo with Input Guardrail